3 tools from self-management with sociocracy that you can use right away (plus magic phrases!)

-Many organizations are intrigued by the idea of self-governance using circle-based frameworks.
+Many organizations are intrigued by the idea of self-management using circle-based frameworks.
 However, it can be intimidating to implement those methods.
 You’ll have to do research, train everyone, implement — months or even years of transition time.
 And regular work needs to get done as well!
 I always compare changes in governance to beating heart surgery.
 Tricky — at the very least.

 The 3 tools presented here don’t need long explanations or trainings.
 You can do a small-scale experiment and evaluate how it went.
 When you’re ready to hear more beyond those three tools, I am happy to point you to the next step.